ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Instead, if the joining node is not requesting to join the group exclusively as a Subscriber and the 'client_cred' parameter specifies the empty CBOR byte string (0x40), the KDC verifies that it is storing exactly one eligible authentication credential for the joining node (e.g., of the format accepted in the group).

-In case an error occurs when processing the Join Request, the KDC and the joining node follow what is defined in {{Section 4.3.1 of RFC9594}}, complemented by what is defined in {{join-error}} of the present document.
+In the case that an error occurs when processing the Join Request, the KDC and the joining node follow what is defined in {{Section 4.3.1 of RFC9594}}, complemented by what is defined in {{join-error}} of the present document.

-In case of success, the KDC responds with a Join Response, whose payload is formatted as a CBOR map and MUST contain the following fields as per {{Section 4.3.1 of RFC9594}}:
+In the case of success, the KDC responds with a Join Response, whose payload is formatted as a CBOR map and MUST contain the following fields as per {{Section 4.3.1 of RFC9594}}:

 - 'gkty': this field specifies the key type "Group_PubSub_Keying_Material" (REQ18) registered in {{iana-ace-groupcomm-key}} for the 'key' parameter.